triberraar/go-battleship/README.md

 This should be made more simple but time and all that.

 First build the ui by running `npm install` `npm run build` in the ui folder.
-Copy the build artifacts into the `static` folder to server them `cp -R dist/ ../static`

 Next build the backend by running `go build -o bin/go-battleship -v .` in the root folder